Ethan Hardy

 Ethan Hardy is a fictional character from the BBC medical drama Casualty, played by actor George Rainsford.
 He first appeared in the series twenty-eight episode "Bad Timing", broadcast on 11 January 2014.
 Rainsford's casting was announced alongside Richard Winsor who had been hired to play Ethan's brother Caleb Knight.
 The pair were described by the show's executive producer Oliver Kent as completely different characters who would change the dynamic on Casualty.
 Ethan is a Specialist registrar in emergency medicine and is an excellent medic who had worked hard to achieve his position in the profession.
 He is characterised as a shy, socially awkward person with a serious and attentive attitude.
 Throughout his inclusion in the show Ethan has shared an on-screen friendship with like minded Lily Chao (Crystal Yu).
 He has had romantic stories alongside the character Honey Wright (Chelsee Healey).
 Writers developed Ethan's relationship with his brother Cal into a sibling rivalry.
 This has provided both characters with dramatic stories.

 The character has played a centric role in a special themed episode titled, "Holby Sin City".
 In the episode Ethan is depicted trying to solve a murder mystery.
 In 2015, the show explored a story focusing on Ethan and Cal's family history.
 The storyline was pitched by Casualty's co-creator Paul Unwin.
-It features Ethan learning that he is adopted, meeting his biological mother Emilie Groome (Carol Royle) who suffers from Huntington's disease and later discovering he has inherited the disease.
+It features Ethan learning that he is adopted, meeting his biological mother Emilie Groome (Carol Royle) who has Huntington's disease and later discovering he has inherited the disease.
 Writers created more romance for Ethan with Cal's girlfriend Alicia Munroe (Chelsea Halfpenny), their affair causes a sibling feud.
 When Winsor departed the show in 2017, Cal was murdered by Scott Ellisson (Will Austin).
 Writers used the incident to create a story of revenge and unethical behaviour to coincide with Ethan's grief.
 Ethan's morals were permanently compromised when he allows Scott to die under the hospital's care.
 Writers continued to portray Ethan as unethical through romance stories with his patients Leigh-Anne Carr (Cassie Bradley) and Effie Laurence (Abigail Hardingham).
 In 2019, producers gave Rainsford a posttraumatic stress disorder story to portray.
 Ethan is involved in an explosion which kills a colleague.
 Survivor's guilt and stress lead Ethan into yet more unethical behaviour.